TheCarsonWest/TheCarsonWest.github.io/test/content/Inference and Experiments.md

 1.  **Comparison**: Experiments must compare two or more treatments.
 One of these treatments is often a control group or a placebo.
 2.  **Random Assignment**: This is the cornerstone of establishing causation.
 Subjects are randomly assigned to different treatment groups.
     *   *Why it's important*: Random assignment helps to create groups that are roughly equivalent in all characteristics (both known and unknown confounding variables) before the treatment is applied.
 This ensures that any observed differences in the response variable between groups are likely due to the treatment, not pre-existing differences.
-    *   *Distinction*: [Random Sampling and a Collection](./../random-sampling-and-a-collection/) is about selecting a representative sample from a population for statistical inference (generalizing to the population).
+    *   *Distinction*: [[Random Sampling and a Collection]] is about selecting a representative sample from a population for statistical inference (generalizing to the population).
 Random assignment is about distributing subjects within an experiment to different treatment groups for causal inference (establishing cause-and-effect).
 3.  **Replication**: Applying each treatment to multiple experimental units.
     *   *Why it's important*: Replication reduces the impact of chance variation on the results and increases the reliability of the findings.
 More replication means a stronger ability to detect effects if they truly exist.
 4.  **Control**: Efforts to keep all other variables besides the treatment constant across groups.
-    *   *Methods*: Using a [Control Group](./../control-group/) (a group that receives no treatment or a placebo) is a common control method.
+    *   *Methods*: Using a [[Control Group]] (a group that receives no treatment or a placebo) is a common control method.
 Blinding (single or double) is also used to control for psychological biases.

-For more details on setting up an experiment, refer to [Introduction to Experimental Design](./../introduction-to-experimental-design/) and [Selecting an Experimental Design](./../selecting-an-experimental-design/).
+For more details on setting up an experiment, refer to [[Introduction to Experimental Design]] and [[Selecting an Experimental Design]].

 ## Terminology in Experiments